aplater/jira-service/README.md

 2- `JiraClient`: this is the class that I use to send my HTTP requests to Jira API.

 `ClientMain` is where I interact with this two clients to authenticate first and then send my request to Jira API.

+# Running The App
+This application is authenticated with our Jira Cloud instance.In order to do that I did generate an RSA public/private key pair and then created an application link in Jira using that key (more on this can be found [here](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/)).
+ In order to run this application you need to define the following environment variables:
+`JIRA_URL`, `JIRA_HOME`, and `PRIVATE_KEY`.
+Once you run the app, it gives you a link that you need to click on.
+This brings up a web-page where you should click on "allow" to get a verification code.
+Copy that verification code and paste it into command-line and press enter.
+Now your app and its session is authenticated and you can proceed with using Jira's API.